kelu124/echomods/include/AddMyLogs.md

 * @done Main readme as TPL
 * @cancelled DICOM rest of images

-* @todo test some compressed sensing using [golay codes](/include/20170325/PulseCode.pdf) on a single element piezo
+* @done test some compressed sensing using [golay codes](/include/20170325/PulseCode.pdf) on a single element piezo

 #### 2017-08-14 Zach